okuujustin/My-Portfolio/README.md

 ## ABOUT ME

-I am **Okuu Justin Chidozie**, a data analyst passionate about transforming complex data into actionable insights.
-With a strong foundation in tools like **Microsoft Excel, SQL Server, Tableau, and R**, I specialize in data wrangling, visualization, and storytelling to drive informed decision-making.
+I am Okuu Justin Chidozie, a data analyst passionate about transforming complex data into actionable insights.
+With a strong foundation in tools like Microsoft Excel, SQL Server, Tableau, and R, I specialize in data wrangling, visualization, and storytelling to drive informed decision-making.

-My proficiency includes advanced Excel functions such as **PivotTables, VLOOKUP/XLOOKUP, and INDEX/MATCH** for efficient data sorting and filtering.
-I use **SQL** for powerful data manipulation, including **Common Table Expressions (CTEs)** and **window functions** to handle complex queries and perform advanced analytics.
+My proficiency includes advanced Excel functions such as PivotTables, VLOOKUP/XLOOKUP, and INDEX/MATCH for efficient data sorting and filtering.
+I use SQL for powerful data manipulation, including Common Table Expressions (CTEs) and window functions to handle complex queries and perform advanced analytics.
 I have experience creating dynamic dashboards and reports that clearly communicate key findings to both technical and non-technical stakeholders.

-I am committed to **continuous learning** and am currently improving my skills in **Python** to further expand my data science toolkit.
-My goal is to collaborate with global teams and clients, contributing to **impactful, data-driven projects** that maximize business efficiency and value.
+I am committed to continuous learning and am currently improving my skills in Python to further expand my data science toolkit.
+My goal is to collaborate with global teams and clients, contributing to impactful, data-driven projects that maximize business efficiency and value.

-If you're seeking a **detail-oriented, analytical, and dependable** data analyst with a passion for precision and innovation, let’s connect and explore how I can contribute to your team’s success.
+If you're seeking a detail-oriented, analytical, and dependable data analyst with a passion for precision and innovation, let’s connect and explore how I can contribute to your team’s success.

-I showcase projects I have done using data analytics tools like SQL, Tableau, and Excel.

 <!--Section 2: List 3-4 key projects-->